On Sample Complexity Upper and Lower Bounds for Exact Ranking from Noisy Comparisons: Lower bound analysis

 Now we consider $n$ coins $C_1,C_2,...,C_n$ with mean rewards $\mu_1,\mu_2,...,\mu_n$, respectively, where for any $i\in[n]$, $\theta_i/\mu_i=c$ for some constant $c>0$.
 Define the gaps of coins $\Delta^c_{i,j} := |\mu_i/(\mu_i + \mu_j)-1/2|$, and $\Delta^c_i := \min_{j\neq i}\Delta^c_{i,j}$.
 We can check that for all $i$ and $j$, $\Delta^c_{i,j} = \Delta_{i,j}$, and $\Delta_i = \tilde{\Delta}_i = \Delta^c_{i}$.

-\begin{restatable}[Lower bound for arranging coins]{lemma}{RestateLBCoins} For $\delta<1/12$, to arrange these coins in ascending order of head probabilities, the number of heads generated by any $\delta$-correct algorithm is lower bounded by Eq.~(\ref{Eq:GLB}) with a different hidden constant factor. \end{restatable}
+\begin{restatable}[Lower bound for arranging coins]{lemma}{RestateLBCoins} For $\delta<1/12$, to arrange these coins in ascending order of head probabilities, the number of heads generated by any $\delta$-correct algorithm is lower bounded by Eq.~(\ref{Eq:GLB}) with a (possibly) different hidden constant factor. \end{restatable}

-The next lemma shows that any algorithm solves a ranking problem under the MNL model can be transformed to solve the pure exploration multi-armed bandit (PEMAB) problem with Bernoulli rewards.
-Previous works \cite{LimitedRounds2017,ActiveRanking2016,ApproximateRanking2018} have shown that certain types of pairwise ranking problems (e.g., Borda-Score ranking) can also be transformed to PEMAB problems.
+The next lemma shows that any algorithm that solves a ranking problem under the MNL model can be transformed to solve the pure exploration multi-armed bandit (PEMAB) problem with Bernoulli rewards(e.g., \cite{LIL2014,Halving2010,QuantileBandit2019}).
+Previous works \cite{LimitedRounds2017,ActiveRanking2019,ApproximateRanking2018} have shown that certain types of pairwise ranking problems (e.g., Borda-Score ranking) can also be transformed to PEMAB problems.
 But in this paper, we make a {\em reverse connection} that bridges these two classes of problems, which may be of independent interest.
+We note that in our prior work \cite{RankingBounds2018}, we proved a similar result.

 \begin{restatable}[Reducing PEMAB problems to ranking]{lemma}{RestateMNLReduction} If there is a $\delta$-correct algorithm that correctly ranks $[n]$ with probability $1-\delta$ by $M$ expected number of comparisons, then we can construct another $\delta$-correct algorithm that correctly arranges the coins $C_1,C_2,...,C_n$ in the order of ascending head probabilities with probability $1-\delta$ and produces $M$ heads in expectation. \end{restatable}